Château de Castelnaud

-Built on a rocky spur it offers a magnificent panorama over the valley of the Dordogne.
+Built on a rocky spur it offers a magnificent panorama over the Dordogne Valley.

 The history of the Château de Castelnaud:

-Founded in the 12th century, it is the possession of the Lord Cathare Bernard de Casnac, in 1214 during the crusade of the Albigeois, it is taken by Simon de Monfort and enlarged from a dungeon and a court.
+Founded in the 12th century, it is the possession of the Cathar Lord Bernard de Casnac, in 1214 during the Albigeois crusade, it is taken by Simon de Monfort and enlarges with a dungeon and a courtship.

-During the Hundred Years War, he regularly spent in the English camp until 1442 when he was returned to their owners the Caumonts.
+During the hundred-year war, he passed regularly to the English camp until 1442 when he was returned to their owners the Caumonts.
 From then on it is equipped with modern defensive equipment gunboats and artillery towers.

-The castle entrusted to Captain Geoffroy de vans, a native of Castelnaud will be spared attacks during the wars of religion.
+The castle entrusted to Captain Geoffroy de vans, a native of Castelnaud, will be spared the attacks during the wars of religion.

-During the 15th century, like many of the castles of Périgord, the transformations will be to the improvement of the comfort of these inhabitants, however, it will nevertheless be increasingly seldom occupied, the Caumont having moved into their new Chateau aux Milandes.
+During the 15th century, like many of the castles of Périgord, transformations will be aimed at improving the comfort of these inhabitants, however, it will nevertheless be more and more seldom occupied, the Caumont having moved into their new Chateau aux Milandes.

-It was at the French Revolution that the castle was totally abandoned and was not going to stop deteriorating until 1968 when it was classified as a historical monument and undertook important safeguarding and restoration work.
+It was at the French Revolution that the castle was completely abandoned and was not going to stop deteriorating until 1968 where it was classified as a historical monument and were undertook important works of safeguarding and restoration.

-You will meet during your visit of the life-size reenactments of medieval war machines (Mangonel, trebuchet, Pierrière, tinkering) as well as a large collection of weapons and armours: The Château de Castelnaud has been home since 1985 the War Museum in the Middle Ages.
+During your visit, you will encounter the life-size reenactments of Medieval war machines (Mangonel, trebuchet, Pierrière, tinkering) as well as an important collection of weapons and armour: The Château de Castelnaud has since 1985 the War Museum in the Middle Ages.

-The free tour is littered with a rich signage, interactive terminals and models.
-The evolution of the fortification and the siege techniques is also evoked by a slideshow, films and video games.
+The free tour circuit is littered with a rich signage, interactive kiosks and models.
+The evolution of fortification and siege techniques is also evoked by a slideshow, films and video games.